scottluskcis/scottluskcis.github.io/_posts/2020-08-09-cosmos-emulator-docker.md

 ### Setup the Cosmos Emulator in a Docker Container

-With Docker Desktop for Windows installed you can now setup the Cosmos Emulator Docker Container.
-These steps are documented in greater detail at [Running on Docker](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator#running-on-docker) and in the GitHub repository at [azure-cosmos-db-emulator-docker](https://github.com/Azure/azure-cosmos-db-emulator-docker)
+With Docker Desktop for Windows installed you can setup the Cosmos Emulator Docker Container.
+These steps are documented in greater detail at [Running on Docker](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator#running-on-docker).

 STEPS: